 Be the change that you would like to see, Gandhi famously said.
 This is what Alamy should follow.
 Be ready to lose market share now to better be adapted to the market in 5 years.
 While others cling to old business model in paralyzing fear, innovate aggressively.
 Show the way.
 If it works, they will follow, even Getty.
 In other words, set the standard.

-Alamy is in a great position to do this.
+Alamy is in a great place to do this.
 It has built a strong community of photographers that sees them as the last hope for a successful licensing platform that still cares about their providers.
 They have the market penetration to reach out to new consumers willing to experience with them instead of against them.
 In other words, they should avoid the pitfalls of big corporations ( lots of talking) and start doing.

 You can read the white paper here ( if you really want to)